ohadre/oxy-journey/docs_ai/session_log.md

   - Temporarily removed required status checks and PR requirements to unblock solo dev workflow and deployment.
   - Direct pushes to main are now allowed for rapid iteration.

-## 2024-06-11 Oxy Movement Clamping & Deployment

-- **Oxy Movement Update:**
-  - Adjusted Z-clamping logic so Oxy can move closer to the camera (2 unit buffer), improving player freedom while keeping Oxy visible.
-- **Deployment:**
-  - Successfully pushed and deployed the latest changes to Vercel.
-  - Confirmed live deployment is working as expected.

 ## 2025-05-10 Tunnel Visual & Technical Enhancements

 - **Tunnel texture:** Applied seamless custom texture (`tunnel_tile.png`) to the tunnel interior using Three.js CylinderGeometry and meshStandardMaterial.